djmgit/DeskUtils/README.md

 - Use search utility to search the web from inside your app rather than openning a search engine in another tab.
   Just type in your query, select a search engine and hit the search icon.
 You can select multiple options to query multiple search engines.

+- You can create a shortcut to your most frequently used sites.
+Click on **Quick Navigate** label, two input fields appear.
+  Provide title of your shortcut and link to your website.
+After you are done, click on **Add shortcut**, and a new shortcut will be created for you.
+Next time when you require visiting the site, just click on the link from the Quick Navigate section and your site will open in a new tab.

 ### Technology Stack